polarityio/google-drive/README.md

 If this option is selected the integration will only search files that have been explicitly shared with the service user email address.

 > Team Drive does not support sharing folders.
-If you want to share all files under a folder you will need to add the service user to the entire Team Drive and then choose the [drive] or [allDrives] options.
+If you want to share all files under a folder you will need to add the service user to the entire Team Drive and then choose the [Specific Drive] or [All Drives] options.

 * [Specific Drive] Search the specified Team Drive ID (must fill in the `Drive ID to Search` option)